 If your child does not have access to a suitable device (e.g. a laptop or tablet) to access home learning, or is sharing a device with more than one other person, or you do not have suitable internet access at home, please contact the school at to discuss this, in confidence.
-We will send out regular surveys to get this information but appreciate circumstances can change.
 The school will do what it can to help, which may include the following schemes:

-- Government laptop scheme: The government is providing laptops for disadvantaged children who do not have access to a device, and whose face-to-face education is disrupted because of closures, or because they have been advised to shield. - Government internet connection scheme: Disadvantaged families may be able to benefit from free increases to their mobile data if they're a customer of EE, Three, Sky Mobile, SMARTY, Tesco Mobile or Virgin Mobile.
+Government laptop scheme: The government is providing laptops for disadvantaged children who do not have access to a device, and whose face-to-face education is disrupted because of closures, or because they have been advised to shield.

-• School equipment: We may be able to lend you a laptop, tablet, or dongle (to enable internet connection).
+- Government internet connection scheme: Disadvantaged families may be able to benefit from free increases to their mobile data if they're a customer of EE, Three, Sky Mobile, SMARTY, Tesco Mobile or Virgin Mobile. - School equipment: We may be able to lend you a laptop, tablet, or dongle (to enable internet connection).
 You will be asked to complete an agreement form.

-Accessing printed materials: Our home learning provision will avoid the need to print materials off at home as much as possible.
+Accessing printed materials: Our Remote Learning provision will minimise the need to print materials off at home.
 If you do not have online access, please contact us to discuss this and where necessary, we will provide printed materials and support your child to submit work in other ways.